darwino/darwino-documentation/Developer Guide/Darwino DB API 4. Cursors and Queries.md

  There are methods designed for dealing with the subset of documents that are represented in the collection.
 For example:
 - deleteAllDocuments(int options) – Will delete all of the documents not by iterating through and deleting each one-by-one, but instead will generate a SQL query to do the job in one fell swoop.
-- markAllRead(Boolean read) and markAllRead(Boolean read, String username) will mark the cursors documents as read, either by the current user of by a particular username.
+- markAllRead(boolean read) and markAllRead(boolean read, String username) will mark the cursors documents as read, either by the current user of by a particular username.

 ## Query and extraction language